bqqbarbhg/go-video-transcoder/README.md

 #### Environment variables

 Govitra itself requires some amount of configuration to run, this is provided as environment variables.
-It also requires a server to serve the actual video files.
+It also requires a server to serve the actual video files, or AWS credentials.
 Note: You forbid the server from serving `.owner` files as they are used to store who uploaded the video.

 - Common: